 Early childhood educators must be conscious of the kinds of learning interactions they would like to occur in the context of ICT and adopt ICT pedagogical strategies to support these.
 However, if you are to integrate ICT effectively into the curriculum then you will need a good understanding of ICT concepts and their relation to other areas of the curriculum.

-Here are 6 steps that you can take today to improve the use of ICT in your early childhood centre now:
+Here are 6 steps that you can take today to improve the use of technology in early childhood education today by:

 1. Develop your Potential in ICT - Boost your ICT Capability